For all of our lab openings, we strongly encourage women, immigrants, and students from groups historically excluded from science to apply.

 Information on the application process can be found here: Psychology Graduate Programs.
 Fee Waiver Program is available as well: Fee Waiver.
 International applicants typically incur additional expenses, such as the translation of transcripts, IELTS/TOEFL, GRE, visa costs, etc. Because most of these are non-refundable, we strongly encourage international applicants to reach out before applying to make sure that our lab is a good fit for them, and to confirm that we have graduate student openings.

 The most frequent question we run into is how much laboratory experience does one need before applying for graduate school, and the answer is: not that much (Adema had almost zero lab experience before enrolling in graduate program).
 We expect the applicants to have had some undergraduate research experience (at least 2 semesters), either in life sciences or in engineering, but we do not require post-bac research experience.
 We are not screening for mad pipette skillz: we simply need to know that you’ve tried to work as a researcher and liked it enough to consider it as a long-term career prospect.
-Laboratory research is riddled with difficulties, disappointments and perceived failures (no such thing in our lab!).
+This is why we recommend taking a gap year (or a few) to be a lab tech-doing well in classes stops being the most important thing, and one needs to learn how to simply work in the lab to know if such an environment their cup of tea.
+Laboratory research is riddled with difficulties, disappointments and perceived failures.
 While finding a good lab helps cope with many of the pitfalls mentioned, motivation for doing science is key in pushing yourself forward.
 We strongly encourage potential applicants to contact the PI before applying to discuss their application.
 This way you can learn about requirements specific to our lab, potential projects that are not on the website, and get details about the program and Charlottesville in an informal manner.

 The second most frequent question we get is how high should your GPA be to be considered for admission to our graduate program, and the answer is: it depends.
 We scrutinize each aspect of the application package for people applying for our lab.
 If your GPA is low, and you have no research experience whatsoever (even as an undergrad), we recommend looking for a (paid) tech job or a post-bac program (our lab and UVA included).
 The reality is that a high GPA is still considered a mark of excellence, and if you don’t have one (and it’s too late to rectify that), you have to find another way to distinguish yourself.
 Some students opt for scoring high on GRE tests.
 Keep in mind that UVA has dropped the GRE requirement.
 Some students opt to enroll in a Master’s Degree (don’t).
 Most students look for a technician job (do) or a post-bac position (do).
 Whatever route you choose, try to learn as much as possible.
 You will need to work hard, but it will pay off in the long run.
 We recommend looking for a lab that publishes quickly and gives their techs a chance to author publications (read: junior/assistant professor labs).